-It’s supposed to be the most wonderful time of the year, but crime doesn’t stop just because it’s Christmas.
-There are actually a disturbing number of murders that took place on Christmas — either the day of or the night before on Christmas Eve.
-Let’s take a look at some of the most gruesome killings that happened over the holidays.
+It’s supposed to be the most wonderful time of the year, but that doesn’t always mean crime will stop.
+There are actually a disturbing number of murders that have taken place place on Christmas — either the day of or the night before on Christmas Eve.
+Learn more about the most gruesome killings that have happened over the holidays.

 The Sodder Family Murders